qwertme/tamboon-rails/README.md

 ## Submitting Your Code

-You must email your changes as a git patch to jobs@omise.co.
-Your patch must consist of multiple separate commits, per exercise.
 Your commit message must communicate clearly what has been done in each commit.
 Have a look at previous commits to have a clear idea of what we expect.

 If you notice more bugs in the original implementation you can add fixes for